Category: Megachile

 Megachile

-Megachile is a widespread and highly diverse genera of bees.
-They range in size from 0.25x to 1.5x the size of a honey bee.
+Megachile is a widespread and highly diverse genus of bees.
+They range in size from about one-quarter the size of a honey bee, to nearly twice as large.
 Megachile females transport pollen beneath their abdomens (often holding up their abdomens while foraging).
 They are united by their varied nesting strategies.
-Females build linear nests that they line with natural…
+Females build linear nests that…